Pensacola, Florida Population 2020

-Pensacola is a city located in Florida.
+Pensacola is a city located in the state of Florida.
 More specifically, it is in the Florida Panhandle, and it serves as the county seat of Escambia County.
 Pensacola is a seaport located along Pensacola Bay.
 Pensacola is known as The City of Five Flags because of the five governments that have governed the city throughout history.
-It is known for its beautiful white sand beaches, which many tourists each year.
-The city has a population estimated to be 53,779, showing growth since the last official census taken in 2010.
+It is known for its beautiful white sand beaches, which thousands of tourists visit each year.
+The city has a population estimated to be 52,713, showing growth since the last official census taken in 2010.

 Many of these survivors moved to central Alabama before returning.
 Another attempt to colonize what is now Parris Island was held up again with another storm.
 Survivors at this time moved to Cuba before heading back to Florida and eventually back to Spain.
 It was decided that Florida was too dangerous for settlement.

 The French began their exploration of the area during the late 17th century.
 A fortified town was established in 1698 and was the foundation for settlement in the area.
 During its earliest years of European settlement, Pensacola served as a trading post.
 In 1763, the British took control of the area following the French and Indian War.
 The city was captured by the Spanish and went back under its authority following the American Revolution.